StateVoicesNational/Spoke/docs/REFERENCE-NGPVAN_user_guide.md

 When organizations do not have these variables individually set, if these variables are globally set, Spoke will fall back to using those credentials.

-To enable per-organiziation VAN keys, add `ngpvan` to the list in your `SERVICE_MANAGERS` environment variable.
+To enable per-organization VAN keys, add `ngpvan` to the list in your `SERVICE_MANAGERS` environment variable.

 ## The Contact Loader

 The contact loader allows you to choose a saved list (but not a saved search) in VAN as your contact source.
 All the fields that are available for your contacts in VAN will be available for personalization in Spoke, including handy things like polling location and district (though those fields will of course only be as accurate as they were in VAN).
-To use the contact loader, `ngpvan` must appear in the list in your `CONTACT_LOADERS` envirornment variable.
+To use the contact loader, `ngpvan` must appear in the list in your `CONTACT_LOADERS` environment variable.

 Loading lists from VAN in Spoke does <b>not</b> involve the SMS button in VAN.
 Instead, make a folder or folders in VAN where you plan to save the lists you would like to use.
 Edit that folder, and give the API User for the key you requested access to that folder as you would any other user.
 Going forward, any list you save to that folder will show up in Spoke--select NGPVAN as the Contact Load Method and start typing the list name, then select it from the typeahead when it appears.